andre-st/goodreads-toolbox/likeminded.md

 ### Note:

-You can <kbd>CTRL-C</kbd>-break the script and continue later without having to re-read all online sources again, as reading from Goodreads.com is very time consuming.
+You can break the process with <kbd>Ctrl-C</kbd> and continue later without having to re-read all online sources again, as reading from Goodreads.com is very time consuming.
 The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.